-- s) Have the ability to collect, store and transport blood in separate A and B tubes and containers; - t) For the analysis of Prohibited Substances or Prohibited Methods in whole blood or plasma and/or for profiling blood parameters including Athlete Biological Passport, the A and B tubes must have the capacity to contain a minimum of 3 mL of blood and shall contain EDTA as an anti-coagulant; - u) For the analysis of Prohibited Substances or Prohibited Methods in serum including Athlete Biological Passport, the A and B tubes must have the capacity to contain a minimum of 5 mL of blood and shall contain an inert polymeric serum separator gel and clotting activation factor; and - [Comment to 6.3.4 (t) and (u): If specific tubes have been indicated in the applicable WADA International Standard, Technical Document or Guidelines, then the use of alternative tubes which meet similar criteria shall be validated with the involvement of the relevant Laboratory(ies) and approved by WADA prior to use for Sample collection.] - v) For the transport of venous blood Samples, ensure the storage and transport device and temperature data logger meet the requirements listed in Annex I-Collection, Storage and Transport of Blood Athlete Biological Passport Samples.
+- s) Have the ability to collect, store and transport blood in separate A and B tubes and containers; - for the analysis of Prohibited Substances or Prohibited Methods in whole blood including Athlete Biological Passport, the A and B tubes must have the capacity to contain a minimum of 3 mL of blood and shall contain EDTA as an anticoagulant; - For the analysis of Prohibited Substances or Prohibited Methods in serum including Athlete Biological Passport, the A and B tubes must have the capacity to contain a minimum of 5 mL of blood and shall contain an inert polymeric serum separator gel and clotting activation factor; and - [Comment to 6.3.4 (t) and (u): If specific tubes have been indicated in the applicable WADA International Standard, Technical Document or Guidelines, then the use of alternative tubes which meet similar criteria shall be validated with the involvement of the relevant Laboratory(ies) and approved by WADA prior to use for Sample collection.] - v) For the transport of venous blood Samples, ensure the storage and transport device and temperature data logger meet the requirements listed in Annex I - Collection, Storage and Transport of Blood Athlete Biological Passport Samples.

-For Dried Blood Spot Sample Collection:
+For Dried Blood Spot Sample Collection

-- w) A dried blood spot absorbent Sample support (e.g., dried blood spot cellulose card and/or synthetic polymer) shall also be labelled if it is necessary to remove it from its container at the Laboratory to take an aliquot; and - x) Allow the collection, inspection, storage, complete drying and secure transportation of dried blood spots on absorbent Sample support that can be sealed as distinct "A" and "B" Samples (Tamper Evident kit consisting of "A" and "B" containers/sub-containers and/or storage sleeves/packages/receptacles).
+- w) A dried blood spot absorbent Sample support (e.g., cellulose card and/or synthetic polymer) shall also be labelled if it is necessary to remove it from its container at the Laboratory to take an aliquot; and - x) Allow the collection, inspection, storage, complete drying and secure transportation of dried blood spots on absorbent Sample support that can be sealed as distinct "A" and "B" Samples (Tamper Evident kit consisting of "A" and "B" containers/sub-containers and/or storage sleeves/packages/receptacles).